vishwas-babar/currency-converter/README.md

 # Currency Converter

 This is a simple currency converter application.
-It fetches the latest currency exchange rates from the [Exchange Rates API](https://open.er-api.com/v6/latest/${currency}) and allows the user to convert between different currencies.
+It fetches the latest currency exchange rates from the https://open.er-api.com/v6/latest/${currency} and allows the user to convert between different currencies.

 ## Features

-- Fetches the latest exchange rates from the [Exchange Rates API](https://open.er-api.com/v6/latest/${currency}).
+- Fetches the latest exchange rates from the https://open.er-api.com/v6/latest/${currency}.
 - Supports conversions between over 160+ different currencies.
 - Allows the user to select from a list of currencies.
 - Converts the entered amount from the selected currency to another selected currency.